dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

     table.
 * To create the above JSON output file, first create a dictionary with the keys listed exactly as above and assign each key the corresponding value.
-Then, using the `open` and `json` commands, create the file and output the information.
+Then, using the `open` and `json.dump` commands, create the file and output the information.

 ### Notes
-* In the dictionary/JSON description above, when a value is indicated to be a float or integer, it should NOT be a string containing a float or integer, but an actual number.
+* In the dictionary description above, when a value is indicated to be a float or integer, it should NOT be a string containing a float or integer, but an actual number.
 * Remember that when a line of text is read in by Python, it may have a return